lebronjamesuit/event-driven-products/README.md

+## Next challenge

+Working directory: Use dockers-compose to combine Axon Server with our 4 services (products, payments, orders and users) for 1 click starting enviroment.

+Testing server: Deploy microservies to AWS without the need of AWS kubernetes

-# 1. Microservices Architecture Overview in the Project
+# 1. Architecture Overview in the Project

 <img width="702" alt="image" src="https://github.com/lebronjamesuit/event-driven-products/assets/11584601/eb82c1e3-6a7a-4bbd-a257-723dd245c0a9">